Family Dentistry Vienna, VA

 Your Child’s First Dental Visit

 Taking your child to the dentist for the first time can be a daunting experience.
 But it doesn’t have to be!
-With the right preparation and knowledge, you can make sure that your child’s first dental visit is a positive one.
+With the right preparation and knowledge, you can ensure that your child’s first dental visit is positive.

-At your child’s first dental visit, we will assess their oral health and provide advice on how to keep their teeth healthy.
-Our dentist will also check for any signs of decay or other problems needing treatment.
+At your child’s first dental visit, we will assess their oral health and advise on keeping their teeth healthy.
+Our dentist will also check for signs of decay or other problems needing treatment.
 We may also discuss proper brushing and flossing techniques with you and your child, as well as answer any questions that you have about oral hygiene.

 We provide a wide range of dental care services for our young patients, such as: